ToxFAQs⢠for Chloromethane

 How can I be exposed to chloromethane?

-- Most people breathe in chloromethane at low levels, but people in urban areas may breathe in more.
+• Most people breathe in chloromethane at low levels, but if you are in an urban area, you may breathe in more.

-- People who smoke cigarettes or who own old refrigerators that use chloromethane as a refrigerant can be exposed if it leaks.
+• If you smoke cigarettes or own an old refrigerator that uses chloromethane as a refrigerant, you can be exposed if it leaks.

 How can chloromethane affect my health?